johancz/Molnapplikationer-Blogg/_posts/2021-10-08-scaling-cloud-apps.markdown

 For **Azure App Service** the **Free**, **Shared** and **Basic** tiers (which are meant for trialing, testing and development) do not support **Azure Auto Scale**, but the **Basic** tier supports up to 3 instances.
 The **Standard**, **Premium** and **Isolated** tiers all support **Auto Scale** and up to 10, 30 (in certain regions) and 100 instances respectively.

+The **Free** and **Shared** tiers inherently cannot scale out since they are only alloted a certain amount of CPU minutes and run on a shared VM instance (shared with other Azure users).

 Funnily enough, even though the "Free" tier doesn't support more than **1 instance**, Microsoft's own **Pricing Calculator** allows you to select more than **1 instance** on the "Free" tier.
 Loop hole? 😁

 ![](/Molnapplikationer-Blogg/data/images/exercise-10-scaling/azure-pricing-weird-bug-free-tier-number-of-instances.png)